Bank of the West Tower (Albuquerque): History

 The tower was built by the Del Webb Corporation and originally housed the East Central branch of the First National Bank of New Mexico.
 The original name of the building was First National Bank Building East to avoid confusion with the bank's main building downtown.
 Groundbreaking ceremonies took place on July 12, 1961, and the bank was officially opened for business on February 16, 1963.
 During construction, the builders reportedly attached numbers to the side of the building to prevent drivers from being distracted by trying to count the number of floors.

 When completed, the 64.9 m tower surpassed the New Mexico Bank & Trust Building to become the tallest in New Mexico.
 Its construction, far from the existing highrises downtown, reflected an ongoing shift of people and capital from Albuquerque's decaying city center to the more suburban Northeast Heights.
 The building was intended to become the focal point of a new urban development called First National Bank Center, though ultimately only one other tower was built, an adjacent 10-story office building that once housed the headquarters of Microsoft.
 With urban renewal efforts underway downtown, the new highrise lost its title as the city's tallest building to the National Building just three years after opening, though it remains the tallest building in the city outside of Downtown.

 The First National Bank branch originally occupied the first two floors of the building, while the basement housed the vaults and lock boxes, an event room, and a cafe.
 The top two floors were reserved for the members-only Albuquerque City Club.
 The club facilities included a bar, dining room, beauty salon, and saunas on the 16th floor, and a gymnasium and rooftop deck "for dancing, sunbathing and other outside activities" on the 17th floor.
 The club went out of business after only two years and its space was eventually converted into two residential penthouses, which remained in place as of 2015 along with a rooftop racquetball court.

 First National Bank was purchased by First Security Bank in 1993, and the building's name and signage changed accordingly.
 The tower was renamed again in 2001 when Bank of the West bought the branch.
-Bank of the West vacated the building in 2012.
-It is used by various State departments.
+Bank of the West moved out of the tower in 2012.
+As of February 2021, only 30% of the total property (consisting of this tower and a shorter tower nearby) was leased and in use.
+As of September 2023, the building is vacant and up for auction.